Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Methods

 \subsubsection{Self-Training Using On-policy Conversation Trajectory Simulation}

 As in DPO training, we continuously sample batches from $D_{pref}$.
-Although each conversation turn $t_j$ in each batch $i$ has a default winning ($y_{wi}$) and losing ($y_{li}$) response, we also sample an on-policy response $y_j$ from $\pi_{\theta_i}$.
-We use $A$ to determine whether the implicit action of $y_j$ \footnote{Classifying $y_j$'s action optimizes the following: $\operatorname*{argmax}_{a_k \in S} P_A(a_k | p_j, y_j)$} matches the ground truth action $a_j$.
-If it does match $a_j$, then we simulate the outcome $g_j'$ of the trajectory resulting from $y_j$ using $U$ \footnote{The next user turn (denoted $u_{j+1}$) is sampled according to $u_{j+1} \sim P_U(\cdot | p_j, y_j$)} and $\pi_{\theta_i}$.
-If either the implicit action of $y_j$ is incorrect, or the trajectory outcome $g_j'$ fails to meet task-specific heuristics (e.g., low semantic similarity or an incorrect arithmetic expression), we set $y_{lj} = y_j$.
-We provide details on the usage of $A$ and $U$ in Appendices \ref{sec:action_classifier_details} and \ref{sec:user_simulator_details}, respectively.
+Although each conversation turn $t_i$ in each batch $j$ has a default winning ($y_{wi}$) and losing ($y_{li}$) response, we also sample an on-policy response $y_i$ from $\pi_{\theta_j}$.
+We use $A$ to determine whether the implicit action of $y_i$ \footnote{Classifying $y_i$'s action optimizes the following: $\operatorname*{argmax}_{a_k \in S} P_A(a_k | p_i, y_i)$} matches the inferred action $a_i$ of the ground truth response.
+If the implicit action of $y_i$ is incorrect, we set $y_{li} = y_i$.
+If it does match $a_i$, then we simulate the outcome $g_i'$ of the trajectory resulting from $y_i$ using $U$ \footnote{The next user turn (denoted $u_{i+1}$) is sampled according to $u_{i+1} \sim P_U(\cdot | p_i, y_i$)} and $\pi_{\theta_j}$.
+If the trajectory outcome $g_i'$ fails to meet task-specific heuristics (e.g., low semantic similarity or an incorrect execution), we set $y_{li}$ to the entire simulated trajectory resulting from $y_i$ (e.g., “Are you looking for...” + “What is the average total number…” + “SELECT max …” in Figure~\ref{fig:alg_graphic}).
+Otherwise, we set $y_{wi}$ to the simulated trajectory (e.g. “Are you looking for...” + “What is the average total number…” + “SELECT avg …” in Figure~\ref{fig:alg_graphic}).